NuclearOX/ASTra/README.md

 This project is developed for academic purposes as part of the Master's Degree in Computer Engineering curriculum.

-## Author

-Developed for the "Programming Paradigms and Languages" course.

 ---

 ## Quick Start Guide